jjackson19862017/StephensPopShop/README.md

 Also got rid of home redirect as I am not using a home app this time around.

 --> "Field Updates"

+While building and testing my website, I have found it annoying to remember who I am logged in as, so I have modified the base.html to run an if statement to see if I am a superuser.
+If that is true then the navbar will turn Red.

+I have also moved around the links on the navbar.

+--> "Navbar Update"